 Total War: Three Kingdoms

 Released in May 2019, this Total War game attempts to marry the hardcore, historically based sensibilities of the classic titles with some of the better innovations to come out of the Total Warhammer fantasy line.
-Creative Assembly have been threatening to do a Three Kingdoms-era China game even before Rome II, so it’s nice to see them finally realize this goal.
+Creative Assembly has been threatening to do a Three Kingdoms-era China game even before Rome II, so it’s nice to see them finally realize this goal.

 It’s been a resounding success – Three Kingdoms has made the campaign layer better than it’s every been, with some very meaningful character interactions and dynamics between the various factions.
 Real-time tactical combat sits somewhere between the Warhammer and other historical titles, and while there are certain aspects that will come down to personal taste its still a very robust and very decent tactical battle engine that really helps give weight to the political machinations of the turn-based layer.

 - Total War: Three Kingdoms review